-- Develop the knowledge, understanding, and skills required in Senior Physical Education - Learn factors that affect performance in physical activity, technique analysis strategies and ethics, morality and tactical awareness in sport - Explore the holistic modern athlete - Undertake practical learning experiences across a variety of physical activities to assist their understanding of key concepts.
+- Develop foundational skills and knowledge that will benefit students in the Senior Physical Education Course (chosen in Years 11 and 12) - Learn factors that affect performance in physical activity and sport such as biomechanics, and ethical practices - Investigate sports physiology and anatomy and how these can improve sports performance - Undertake practical learning experiences across a variety of physical activities to assist their understanding of key concepts.

-• Demonstrate knowledge of learnt concepts through performance analysis, folios, exams and research reports.
+• Demonstrate knowledge of learnt concepts through a variety of assessment types such as an investigation research report and performance analysis folio.

 Students looking to undertake Senior Physical Education.
-Students who are interested in sports analysis and technology, and applying learnt concepts to their own performance.
+Students who are interested in sports technology, biomechanics and sports medicine.